Motiur Rahman Nizami: International Crimes Tribunal

-GonoJagoron Moncho is demanding death penalty of Nizami on 4 May 2016.
+GonoJagoron Moncho is demanding the death penalty of Nizami on 4 May 2016.

-In 2009, the Awami League-led regime established a tribunal in Bangladesh to investigate those suspected of committing atrocities during the war in 1971.
+In 2009, the Awami League-led government established a tribunal in Bangladesh to investigate those suspected of committing atrocities during the war in 1971.
 Nizami and eight other leaders of Jamaat-e-Islami were charged with war crimes by the prosecution, as were two leaders of the Bangladesh Nationalist Party.
 Opposition parties and human rights groups alleged political interference in the trial, given that all the accused were leading opposition politicians.
 Nizami was the last high-profile suspect to be tried for 1971 war crimes; the court delayed his verdict in June 2014 because of the state of his health.
-On 29 October 2014, it was announced that Nizami had been sentenced to death for war crimes committed during the 1971 independence war against Pakistan.
+On 29 October 2014, it was announced that Nizami had been sentenced to death for various war crimes, including genocide, murder, torture and rape committed during the 1971 war in support of Pakistan.

 Death

-On 11 May 2016, Nizami was hanged at Dhaka Central Jail, just days after the nation's highest court dismissed his final appeal to overturn the death sentence for atrocities committed during the country's 1971 war.
-He was hanged just before midnight (1800 GMT) after he refused to seek mercy from the President of Bangladesh.
+On 11 May 2016, Nizami was hanged at Old Dhaka Central Jail, just days after the nation's highest court dismissed his final appeal to overturn the death sentence for atrocities committed during the country's 1971 war for liberation.
+He was hanged just before midnight (18:00 GMT) after he refused to seek mercy from the President of Bangladesh.
 He was executed between 11:50 pm and 12:01 am midnight.
 He was buried at his family's home in northern Bangladesh.